-Grey wolves have been persecuted for the damages they cause to livestock and game animals, and only a few wolves existed in Finland in the 1920’s.
-Yet in the 1970’s bounty was paid for killing a wolf.
-In 1973 the grey wolf became a protected species outside reindeer husbandry districts, and the protective measures were gradually increased; nowadays the gamekeeping district may allow special permits for killing wolves in otherwise fully protected areas to minimize possible damages.
-In 2016 the estimate of wolf population was about 200–235 individuals in Finland.
-After the grey wolf became a protected species, the state compensated the damages caused by wolves.
+Grey wolves have been persecuted for the damages they cause to the livestock and game animals, and only a few wolves existed in Finland in the 1920’s.
+Until 1970’s a bounty was paid for killing a wolf.
+In 1973 the grey wolf became a protected species outside reindeer husbandry districts, and the protective measures were gradually increased; nowadays the game administration may allow special permits for killing otherwise protected wolves to minimize substantial damages.
+In 2020 the estimate of wolf population was about 216 – 246 individuals in Finland.
+After the grey wolf became a protected species, the state started compensating damages caused by wolves.
 These compensations are one of the ways the co-living of people and large predators can be mitigated.
 Compensation system has been changed over the years.
 Earlier the reindeer herders were paid compensation only for the reindeers that were found after the wolves killed them.
 Since it is not possible to locate all lost rendeers, 1,5 times the value of the reindeer is now compensated for every individual found killed by large predators.
 On top of that, based on mathemathical approximations, the state compensates some of the calves that are lost during the summer season.
 Still, sometimes the large prebators might cause substatial economical damages to reindeer herders´s.

 ADAPTING TO THE WINTER

 The grey wolf is active through the year.
 Thick fur coating keeps it warm, and eating carrion helps with the otherwise scarce nutrition in the winter.
 Travelling in deep snow the members of the pack step one after the other on the foot trace left by the former one.
 This method also saves energy.

 CLASS: Mammalia - mammals